 - There is a closet in each room (small walk-in closet for 2 bedroom apartments), with a clothes rod and a shelf above the clothes rod.

-- Residents may wish to bring personal computers.
-Wireless internet access is provided through an external provider for each apartment.
-For more information on residential technology offerings, please visit http://www.baylor.edu/cll/restech.
+- Residents who wish to bring personal computers have access to wireless internet provided through an external provider for each apartment.
+For more information, please visit http://www.acceleratemenow.com.

 - The apartments include a full kitchen area, with a freestanding oven with microwave vent-a-hood, refrigerator, dishwasher, and sink garbage disposal.
 Residents need to furnish their own dishes and kitchen utensils.